EtymoIO/OpenData/etymo-10k/README.md

 * `keywords.json`: extracted keywords from each paper.
   - `paper_id`: paper id
-  - `keywords`: list of keywords.
-Each keyword key has three values: RAKE score, frequency, and (Inverse Document Frequency) IDF score.
+  - `keywords`: a list of keywords.
+Each keyword key has three values: RAKE score, term frequency, and (Inverse Document Frequency) IDF score.

+* `keyword-graphs`: a folder that contains keyword graphs at different time stamps.
+For example `graph.2017.10.gexf` represents a keyword at year `2017` and month `10`.